thomasjo/atom-latex/README.md

 ## Prerequisites
 ### TeX distribution
-Since this package relies upon `latexmk`, a reasonably up-to-date and working TeX distribution is required.
-The only officially supported distributions are [TeX Live], and [MiKTeX].
+A reasonably up-to-date and working TeX distribution is required.
+The only officially supported distributions are [TeX Live][], and [MiKTeX][].
 Although, the latter is not as well tested and supported as TeX Live, hence using TeX Live is highly recommended.

 You need to ensure that the package can find your TeX distribution's binaries;
 by default the package uses your `PATH` environment variable, as well as the